 For all other users, your Dropbox storage quota is calculated by adding up the total amount of data in your Dropbox folder, including all shared folders and files collected from file requests.
 As a result, the owner of a Dropbox Basic 18 GB (2 GB + bonus storage earned through referrals) account will not be able to collaborate on a shared folder larger than 18 GB.
 One reason this policy exists is to prevent people from giving themselves unlimited space by stacking Basic accounts with shared folders.

-If you're interested in learning more about Dropbox for Business or want to sign up, visit the Dropbox for Business webpage.
+If you're interested in learning more about Dropbox Business or want to sign up, visit the Dropbox Business webpage.